conradakunga/Blog/_posts/2024-06-05-a-rose-by-any-other-name-short-circuiting.md

 A simple case in use interface development is to validate a value **only** if it has been provided.

-For instance to check if a text is a certain length in a `TextBox`:
+For instance, to check if a text is a certain length in a `TextBox`:

 ```csharp
 if(textEdit.HasValue && textEdit.Length > 10)